chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 We currently support two configuration files:

 - `.napari/DESCRIPTION.md` for a napari-specific description (see [Description](#description))
-- `.napari/config.yml` for all other fields that can be configured
+- `.napari/config.yml` for all other configurable fields

 Fields that can be defined through the napari config include...